hellomouse/Kontrol/dev/dev_notes/circuits/virtual_circuits.md

 - Having to re-construct the matrix as nodal connections have changed
 - Having floating nodes, ie imagine A, B, C are in series.
 If A and C are disabled, then B has two nodes going to nowhere, which is an unsolvable condition.

+### Diode current

+Diodes have a lower Hi-impedance impedance than other components like switches which should always override diodes (to avoid the voltage divider effect from being too noticeable).
+Thus some small current will leak through (which you may argue makes it somewhat more realistic).